-Here's a five step process you can use to guide your responses during a panic attack.
 The regular use of this approach will go a long way towards your goal of overcoming panic attacks.
-I have adapted this, with some modifications of my own, from Anxiety Disorders and Phobias: A Cognitive Perspective, an excellent professional text by Beck, Greenberg, and Emery.
+I have adapted these steps, with some modifications of my own, from Anxiety Disorders and Phobias: A Cognitive Perspective, an excellent professional text by Beck, Greenberg, and Emery.

 The five steps to overcoming panic attacks are: